BYU-ODH/native-news/README.md

 ### search.py
 This script uses regex to search for key terms within the corpus contained in the `combined-ocr` folder.
 It saves the output (including number of hits and strings that hit) to `search-results.tsv`.
 It also saves the total counts for each term to `search-counters.txt`.

+### topic-analyzer.py
+This script takes the results of the 100-topic topic model and isolates topic 70, which is the "Wounded Knee" topic.
+It sets the topic-composition of the document (a single newspaper issue) to 0 if the composition is below 0.01 (1%).
+It also rounds the topic composition to 4 decimal places.
+It saves this output to `tm_wk_results.tsv`.
+As a secondary action, it saves newspaper issues that are composed of 0.01 or higher in topic 70 to the `tm-subset` folder.

 ### url-grabber.py
 This script finds all the locations of the `tar` files for the Chronicling America website.
 It would be a first step if we wanted to bulk download all the data in the data set.
 It saves its output to `tarfiles.txt`.
 This was the first step I took in this project and I subsequently abandoned this line of work.
 An intermediary step is the creation of `chronicling-atom.txt`.